Mah Laqa Bai: Poetry

-Singing and Dance
+Singing and dance

-Mah Laqa learned singing and classical Indian music specialising Thumri from Khushhal Khan a master musician of her time, and a great-grandson of the Tansen, the maestro of Mughal court.
-She excelled in Ghazal singing in multiple raga (melodic modes) and Taal (rhythms); she was adept at the Yaman raga and Khayal Tappa which she use to sing at special occasions.
+Mah Laqa learned singing and classical Indian music specialising in Thumri from Khushhal Khan a master musician of her time, and a great-grandson of the Tansen, the maestro of the Mughal court.
+She excelled in Ghazal singing in multiple raga (melodic modes) and Taal (rhythms); she was adept at the Yaman raga and Khayal Tappa which she used to sing at special occasions.
 Mah laqa preferred using Bhimpalasi raga in romantic Ghazals.
 When singing Sufi songs she used Dhrupad raga mixed with taal chautala and raga Bhairavi.

 Mah Laqa excelled in singing love lyrics accompanied by Deccani style of Kathak dance which was popular and practised by courtesans in the courts of the viceroy's) under the later-Mughal.
-According to Pallabi Chakravorty and Nilanjana Gupta suggests in their book Dance Matters Too–(2018), there is no specific written work of Mah Laqa Bai’s dance form, various poses captured in her portraits, her miniature paintings and based on the modern research she practised Deccan style of Kathak dance form, which does not exist in present times.
-Mah Laqa Bai patronised and trained the new generation of courtesans in dance and music, she endowed an institute lead by her adopted daughter “Husn Laqa Bai” to continue a lineage of dance performers and courtesans to learn Deccan style of Kathak.
+According to Pallabi Chakravorty and Nilanjana Gupta suggests in their book Dance Matters Too–(2018), there is no specific written work of Mah Laqa Bai's dance form, various poses captured in her portraits, her miniature paintings and based on the modern research she practised Deccan style of Kathak dance form, which does not exist in present times.
+Mah Laqa Bai patronised dance and music training centers, she endowed an institute led by her adopted daughter “Husn Laqa Bai” to continue a lineage of dance performers to learn Deccan style of Kathak.
 According to the miniature paintings exhibited and displayed by Salar Jung Museum at Google Arts & Culture in 2016, Mah Laqa Bai learned dance from master Panna Maharaj and Khushhal Khan.

 Mah Laqa Bai established a cultural centre in which 300 girls were trained by her along with other masters.
-Maha Laqa's library contain manuscripts and books on poetry along with the arts and the science collections.
+Maha Laqa's library contains manuscripts and books on poetry along with the arts and science collections.
 She sponsored and supervised the publication of Mahnama, a historical book about the revival period of Hyderabad State.
 Although Mah Laqa practiced Islam, she was influenced by the understanding of Hindu books and philosophy.
 One author studied her writings and said that "her verses had a distinct darbari ring in which she eulogized the king and nobles, a common style employed by poets during the 17th and 18th centuries."